franciscozorrilla/EMBOMicroCom/exercises/precomputed_simulations.md

  </details>

+## 🍽️ CDM35 minus amino acids

-## 🥦 Low amino acid environment with lactose as carbon source
+### 🥦 Low amino acid environment with lactose as carbon source

 First, let's see what would happen in a low amino acid environment.
 We have already created a modified CDM35 with lactose as a carbon source and without all amino acids except for Valine.
 Note that ornithine and nh4 are also present as nitrogen sources.